nftone/xchain-assets-snapshot/README.md

 # XChain Assets Snapshot Maker
-A tool to make snapshots of the current holders of Counterparty assets
+This is a tool to make snapshots of the current holders of a given list of Counterparty assets

 # Environment
 Tested on Node v20.17.0